zhangyu2ustc/gcn_tutorial_test/README.md

 > Recently, graph convolutional networks (GCN) was proposed, which combines the graph Laplacian theory with deep learning architectures by extending convolution operations onto the graph domain.
 > This approach has shown some promising findings in neuroscience applications, for instance parcellating brain areas and detecting alterations in AD and Autism.

-> In our recent study, we applied GCN to annotate the spatiotemporal dynamics of brain dynamics of human cognitive functions using a short series of fMRI volumes.
+> In our recent study, we applied GCN[1,2] to annotate the spatiotemporal dynamics of brain dynamics of human cognitive functions using a short series of fMRI volumes.
 I will use this as a case study to illustrate how to apply GCN to brain imaging.

 ## Slides